 4. You Can't Remember Anyone's Name

-"When at a social gathering you [might] forget names of people you just met," Schreiber says.
+"When at a social gathering, you [might] forget names of people you just met," Dr. Schreiber says.
 Or you might not be able to remember a friend's name when telling a story.

-5. Your Mood Has Changed
+5. Your Behaviors & Moods Have Changed

 6. You're Suddenly Bad At Making Decisions

 As Dr. Fillit says, "This covers our ability to plan, organize, focus, and reason.
-You might find it difficult make decisions or to focus enough to complete tasks with multiple steps, such as cooking or getting dressed."
+You might find it difficult to make decisions or to focus enough to complete tasks with multiple steps, such as cooking or getting dressed."

 7. You Can't Remember That Restaurant's Name

-8. You've Been Getting Confused Easily
+8. You've Been Getting Easily Confused

-Another typical sign of dementia?
-Forgetting what to do with everyday objects.
-According to Jessica Zwerling, MD, MS, director of the Memory Disorders Center at the Montefiore Health System, you might momentarily forget where to put your groceries, or how to use a phone.
-It can be a scary experience, and is definitely one you need to point out to a doctor.
+Another typical sign of dementia, that may seem a bit bizarre, is forgetting what to do with everyday objects.
+According to Jessica Zwerling, MD, MS, director of the Memory Disorders Center at the Montefiore Health System, you might momentarily forget where to put your groceries, for example, or how to use your phone.

-10. You Struggle When Learning Something New
+10. You Struggle To Learn New Things

 11. You're Experiencing Depression